LMWB/Cannelloni-al-Forno/README.md

 # Cannelloni-al-Forno
-TimerClock Arduino Shield and C-Library
+Timer Clock Arduino Shield and C-Library

 # Description
 I always wanted to use the world famous LD293D motor driver IC.
 Here I created a very simple application using this chip to build a timer clock that is able to drive some 12V loads.